GerritCodeReview/git-repo/docs/internal-fs-layout.md

     change the git URL/branch that this tracks, re-run `repo init` with the new settings.

-*   `.repo_fetchtimes.json`: Used by `repo sync` to record fetch times when syncing the various projects.
+*   `.repo_fetchtimes.json`: Used by `repo sync` to record per-project `git fetch` times (using an exponentially weighted moving average) to prioritize and schedule the slowest-fetching projects first in parallel network worker pools.

+*   `.repo_synctimes.json`: Used by `repo sync` to record total wall-clock command durations across recent successful sync runs.
+Maintains a rolling window to compute the local P90 latency threshold for developer diagnostic warnings.

-*   `.repo_localsyncstate.json`: Used by `repo sync` to detect and warn on on partial tree syncs.
+*   `.repo_localsyncstate.json`: Used by `repo sync` to record the last-modified timestamps of when each project was last fetched or checked out.
+Used to detect and warn on partial tree syncs.
 Partial syncs are allowed by `repo` itself, but are unsupported by many projects where `repo` is used.

 ### Manifests